UBCHREST/ablate/docs/content/radiationFormulation/index.md

 {B_C} (1 - e^{- k_c \Delta s}) \prod_{j = C + 1}^{N_C} e^{-k_j \Delta s} \prod_{j = D + 1}^{N_D} (\prod_{C = 0}^{N_C}
 e^{-k_c \Delta s})) $$

+This equation has been derived from the radiative transfer equation described above.
+This is the process by which the final intensity can be described for each ray.
+Through this process, the communication is synchronized and the majority of computation can be localized before the communication occurs.
+This minimizes the time period for which communication occurs as well as minimizing the volume of communication that occurs between distant processes.

 ## Verification

 Multiple test cases will be used to verify that the solver is properly functioning.
 The first test case used is a set of parallel plates with a media of defined temperature distribution.
 The one dimensional analytical solution of this problem is compared against the results from the solver in order to define the error.
 The selected number of rays to use for each cell is 750.

 ## Scaling

-Early scaling tests indicate that the radiation solver is scalable.
-Further scaling tests will be performed on Quartz.
+Early scaling tests indicate that the radiation solver is ideally scalable to an unknown limit.
+Further scaling tests will be performed on Quartz to determine the limits and condition of the solver scalability.

     /** To transport a particle from one location to another, this simply happens within a coordinate field.
 The particle is transported to a different rank based on its coordinates every time Migrate
      * is called.
 The initialization particle field can have a field of coordinates that the DMLocatePoints function reads from in order to build the local storage of ray segments.
 This field could be